Harryyadav/slate/source/includes/integrations.md

 Parameter | Description
 ----------|-----------------------------
-alias     | Returns all integrations with the specified alias. frequency | Returns all integrations with the specified frequency of synchronization. system    | Returns all integrations associated with a particular system. type      | Returns all integrations of a particular type. e.g. ALM, Analysis Tool, etc.
+alias     | Returns all ALM integrations with the specified alias. frequency | Returns all ALM integrations with the specified frequency of synchronization. system    | Returns all ALM integrations associated with a particular system.

 ---